Unexpected & Amazing Thailand October School Holiday Experience!

 Expectations vs. Reality

 But my experience has been wholly different.
-While Thai culture can be somewhat mysterious to me, the local people I know have been lovely and hospitable and quick to offer help when help was needed.
+While Thai culture can be somewhat mysterious to me, the local people I know have been lovely, hospitable, and quick to offer help when needed.
 I could name countless examples, and still more from other foreign teachers.

 I have been taken to the hospital, taken shopping for supplies, given food and potted plants, and invited to dinner.
 When we moved into our house, our neighbors made themselves known to us, and our friendships deepened.